addis012/card/replit.md

 CardFlow Pro is a comprehensive card issuing and management platform providing secure, scalable card services for businesses.
 It enables users to create and manage virtual and physical cards, track transactions, and integrate via a robust API.
 This full-stack web application features a modern React frontend with an Express.js backend, designed for professional card provider services.
 Its business vision includes offering a secure and reliable card management solution with high market potential in financial technology, aiming to be a leading platform for card issuance and transaction management.

 ## Recent Updates (August 14, 2025)
-- ✅ Successfully migrated to Replit environment with MongoDB Atlas integration
+- ✅ Successfully migrated from Replit Agent to native Replit environment
+- ✅ MongoDB Atlas connection established and working properly
+- ✅ All environment variables configured securely in Replit Secrets
-- ✅ Strowallet API integrated with both sandbox and production capabilities
+- ✅ Strowallet API credentials (Addisu's production keys) added and configured
-- ✅ Active users: kalkidan adamu & Addisu Admasu (both High KYC approved)
+- ✅ Project dependencies installed and application running smoothly
-- ✅ Sandbox card created for kalkidan (Card ID: 7239125548)
+- ✅ .env.example file created for documentation
-- ⚠️ Production card creation requires IP whitelisting from Strowallet
-- ✅ All core features operational: authentication, KYC, card management, transactions
+- ✅ Migration completed successfully with all systems operational

 ## User Preferences
 Preferred communication style: Simple, everyday language.